Cancer Initiation and Progression

 Cancer progression

-LSU LCMC Health Cancer Center’s Cancer Initiation and Progression Research aims to discover how viruses and other environmental factors initiate and participate in cancer.
+LSU LCMC Health Cancer Center’s Cancer Initiation and Progression Research program aims to discover how viruses and other environmental factors initiate and participate in cancer.
 By defining what causes, promotes or exacerbates various types of cancer, we expand our understanding of the spectrum of cancer, including its development and disease progression.

 Through the understanding we gather from basic and clinical research on cancers with viral causes, we can translate these findings into targeted approaches, such as vaccines to prevent viral infections and limit the risk of viral associated cancer development or innovative therapeutic approaches to treat those who are already infected — all directly benefiting patients in Louisiana and globally.